 Student clubs in Delft

 In Delft there are all kind of student clubs.
 A lot of Dutch students choose to become a member of one of the many student clubs in Delft.
-A student club offers a lot of positive things.
+I am not sure how many international students attend those student clubs.

 Several clubs have student houses where you can rent a student room.
-These clubs mostly have also often dinners at a low price.
-And last but not least, the activities and sports clubs.
+These clubs mostly have also often dinners together and activities.

 The yearly fee is shown by every club on their website.
-The cheapest I found is Aegee with 35 euro a year.
-The price of other clubs varies and a price around
+T

 In the summer break they all organize in the same week all kind of social activities.
 This week called Owee and there is a website about this festivity.
 Most of the clubs offers a sleeping place for these four days for possible new members.

 |website in English and Dutch.
 The club has around 20% international students.
 They have together with DISS an tandem languages project.
 There are several activities based in Delft and on Europe level.
 Membership cost 35 euro a year.

 |Website is very enthusiastic, most in Dutch but there is also some information in English.
 In the Koornbeurs members as well as non-members are welcome.
 Only the activities such as camping or sailing are members only.
 You can eat here the whole week (I assume not on Saturday and Sunday’s).

 |around 250 members with a lot of activities.
 The web site is also in English.
 Membership 100 plus euro a year.
 You can eat here from 5 euro a meal.||Oude Delft 123, 2611 BE Delft|